razyogev/sfswitch/README.md

 ## Installation
 - Deploy code to a Heroku instance
-- Set up a database and RedisToGo
+- Install a Heroku database and the Redis To Go addon
+- Create a Connected App in Salesforce
-- Set up environment variables for the Salesforce Connected App settings
+- Set up environment variables in Heroku for the Connected App settings:
+    - SALESFORCE_CONSUMER_KEY = your Salesforce consumer key from the connected app
+    - SALESFORCE_CONSUMER_SECRET - your Salesforce consumer secret
+    - SALESFORCE_REDIRECT_URI - set to the URL of your app + '/oauth_response'
+    - SALESFORCE_API_VERSION - current WSDL is setup to use 34